klevultd/frontend-sdk/packages/klevu-ui/src/components/klevu-search-field/readme.md

 ## Overview

-Plain textfield that does the searching
+Plain textfield that does the searching.
+It queries Klevu and returns the results in a custom event.
+Then you can decide what to do with the results.

 ## Properties